nathanielptaylor/subreddit-Downloader/README.md

 5. what each file should be named.
 (The actual file name will be whatever you enter here + a random number between 1 and 999)

 This is built on Debian 10, but shouldn't require too much to work on any other os.

+Use your own reddit id, or just use mine.
+I don't really care.